Oklahoma Labor Laws Guide

 20 and more 25 days 80 days

-Full-time state employees may accrue sick leave days based upon hours worked during a pay period — overtime work is not included.
+Sick leave — There’s no sick leave law concerning private employers.
+However, full-time state employees may accrue sick leave days based on hours worked during a pay period, but overtime work isn’t included.

 Eligible employees may use sick leave in the following circumstances: